01543 676 800

 We got married abroad, just the two of us.
 We also conceived our son whilst on honeymoon.
 To outsiders, my life couldn’t be more perfect – Great guy, wonderful house, well-paid jobs and now a baby on the way after what seemed to be the dream wedding,

 Sex was a big trigger for him.
 If I dared to say No, I would get the silent treatment and subsequently the blame.
 I quickly realised that it made my life easier to say Yes and be compliant.

 After we got married and I fell pregnant, it was as though a booster switch had been flicked and the abuse escalated quickly.
 I now understand that this is more common than you might think as I was vulnerable but at the time, I simply couldn’t understand it.
 I just knew that I quickly began to feel “trapped”.

-I was walking on egg shells, not really knowing what mood he would be in from day to day or what I could say that would appease this mood.
+I was walking on eggshells, not really knowing what mood he would be in from day to day or what I could say that would appease this mood.
 He blamed me for the stress that he felt at work as we had a large house to pay for.
 I told him that I was happy to downsize and he could take a less stressful job.
-His reply was that he wouldn’t be with a woman who only aspired to living in a 3 bed house.
+His reply was that he wouldn’t be with a woman who only aspired to live in a 3-bed house.
 There was no winning and I realise now that there is no point trying to win with a Narcissist.
 All I offered to his game was wasted energy and he thrived from the supply.